 —Isobel Parker Philip, Curator of Photographs, Art Gallery of New South Wales, from the catalogue essay for the series Unbound, included in Primavera 2017: Young Australian Artists, Museum of Contemporary Art, Australia 2017

-Elena received the Ursula Hoff Institute Award for Postgraduate excellence in Visual Art and Music, as part of the National Works on Paper Prize at Mornington Peninsula Regional Gallery (2018); the Art Gallery of New South Wales Paris Studio, the Eva Breuer Travelling Art Scholarship and NAVA’s NSW Artists’ Grant (2016).
-She has undertaken numerous residencies including the Cité Internationale des Arts, Paris (2017) and Parramatta Artist Studios, Sydney (2014–2016).
+She was the recipient of the 2018 Ursula Hoff Institute Award for Postgraduate excellence in Visual Art and Music, as part of the National Works on Paper Prize at Mornington Peninsula Regional Gallery.
+She has also been awarded the Art Gallery of New South Wales Paris Studio, the 2016 Eva Breuer Travelling Art Scholarship and NAVA’s NSW Artists’ Grant.
+She has undertaken numerous residencies including the Cité Internationale des Arts (Paris) and Parramatta Artist Studios.

 Her work has been included in numerous exhibitions including: SLIPPERY WHEN WET at Olsen Annexe, Light Matter at Australian Centre for Photography, Sydney, There is Fiction in the Spaces Between 2019 John Fries Award at UNSW Galleries, Sydney; Primavera 2017: Young Australian Artists at the Museum of Contemporary Art Australia and Parramatta Artist Studios at Artspace, Sydney.

 Stay in touch with gallery artists, our gallery exhibition program, and receive new work updates